opensearch-project/documentation-website/_dashboards/visualize/maps.md

 ### Drawing shapes to filter data

 You can filter your data by drawing shapes on your map.
 You can also modify the filter and remove it completely.
 In future releases, you will be able to modify the filter shape directly on the map from the Dashboards panel.
-{: .note}

 When drawing a shape on the map across the International Dateline, you must draw it in a counterclockwise direction.
-Drawing in a clockwise direction does not include the correct datapoints.
+Drawing in a clockwise direction will not include the correct datapoints.
 {: .note}

+You can configure the following map filter properties:

+- **Filter label** Allows you to give your filter a unique name.
+- **Spacial relation** Determines which operator to use during search.
+Works like a Venn diagram, but as a query.
+(Need to go back and check this.)
+- **Impacted layers** Whether the filter is applied to current the current view or another action.

 #### Creating a new filter using a rectangle

+You can filter your data by drawing a rectangular shape on the map to show a subset of your data.

 1. In the **Layers** panel, select your layer.
 1. Select the **Rectangle** button on the right side of the screen to draw a rectangle.
 1. In the **Filter label** field, give your shape a name.
-1. Choose a spatial relation type (intersects, disjoints, ?)
-[By default, is intersects selected?]
+1. Choose a spatial relation type.
+By default, **Intersects** is selected.
+See [Geographic queries](https://opensearch.org/docs/latest/field-types/geo-shape/) for more information on spatial relationship types.
+[Need to fix URL format.]
 1. Select the **Draw Rectangle** button.
 1. Draw the shape over the area on the map that you want to select.
 1. If you want to disable other filters from interacting with your shape filter, select your layer from the **Layers** panel.
 Then, in the **Filters** section, deselect **Apply global filters**.